stormchaserroleplaying/stormchaserRPG/Spells/1/Divination/index.md

 The spell can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.

 **At Higher Levels.** When you cast this spell using 2, the duration increases to 1 hour.
-When you cast this spell using 3, the spell no longer require concentration.
+When you cast this spell using 3 or more mana, the spell no longer needs to be sustained.
 When you cast this spell using 4 or more mana, the duration increases to 8 hours.

 ## Detect Magic
 *1st Level Divination (Ritual)*<br>
 **Casting Time:** 2 Actions<br>
 **Range:** Self (30-foot radius)<br>
 **Components:** V, S<br>
-**Duration:** Concentration, up to 10 minutes
+**Duration:** Sustained, up to 10 minutes

 *You can see the color of magic.*